Best Educational Toys for Infants, Toddlers, and Young Children

 Next

 Playskool Busy Poppin’ Pals Pop-Up Toy: This educational toy is a classic!
-It’s wonderful for babies because the large buttons and knobs are great for little hands and help develop early fine motor skills.
+It’s terrific for babies because the large buttons are great for little hands and help develop early fine motor skills.
 Your baby will love making the little animals pop up again and again!

 The First Years Stack Up Cup Toys: Another classic your baby will love!
 They can practice nesting the cups into one another, and they’ll love stacking them up and knocking them over!
 Plus, these cups have differently shaped holes in the bottom, making them a blast during bath time.

-Indestructible Books: There is a wide variety of books in this series, but my favorite part about them is that they are truly indestructible.
+Indestructible Books: This series has a wide variety of books, but my favorite part about them is that they are truly indestructible.
 Even the most rambunctious of babes can’t destroy these!
 They’re chew-proof, rip-proof, non-toxic, and washable!

 Chew Cube: This toy is a modern take on a classic teether.
 It was created by a mom and made of 100% food-grade silicone.
 Its flexible, textured edges will soothe babies’ sore teething gums, and the size and shape allow your baby’s hands to grip easily.

-What’s Inside the Box?: Baby will love exploring this box to find out what’s inside!
-The box is machine-washable and comes with eight different sensory objects for kids to explore.
+Surprise What’s Inside Toy Box: Baby will love exploring this box to discover what’s inside!
+The box is machine-washable and has eight sensory toys for kids to explore.
 The opening on top of the box is large enough for little hands to easily reach in, feel around, and grab what’s inside.

 Baby Paper: This is hands down one of our favorite baby toys in our house!
-The outer layer is a strong black and white contrast fabric which is the perfect visual for a baby’s eyes, and inside is paper that makes a crinkly sound when a baby plays with it.
-It is non-toxic and compact for easy travel – stuff it in your diaper bag to take it on the go!
-Plus, it’s machine-washable, so baby can play with it again and again!
+The outer layer is a black-and-white contrast fabric, the perfect visual for a baby’s eyes.
+Inside is paper that makes a crinkly sound when a baby plays with it.
+It is non-toxic and compact for easy travel — stuff it in your diaper bag to take it on the go!
+Plus, it’s machine-washable so that baby can play with it repeatedly!

 Taf Toys Tummy Time Activity BookTummy time is so beneficial for babies!
-It is an important precursor for crawling and also helps strengthen baby’s core and postural muscles for sitting up.
-Tummy time can be a challenge for some parents because some babies don’t enjoy it for an extended period, so it’s important to keep the baby interested and engaged as much as possible.
+It is an important precursor for crawling and helps strengthen a baby’s core and postural muscles for sitting up.1 Tummy time can be challenging because some babies don’t enjoy it for an extended period, so it’s essential to keep the baby interested and engaged as much as possible.
 This activity book has high-contrast pictures and a baby-safe mirror for lots of opportunities for play!

-Kingtree Squeak Blocks: Block play is beneficial for developing baby’s motor skills.
-In the earliest stages, your baby will love the look of the bright colors and pictures these blocks offer.
-Then they will begin banging the blocks together using their hands and finally using the blocks to build structures like a tower.
-These blocks have a bonus feature – they squeak when they are squeezed!
+Kingtree Squeak Blocks: Block play is beneficial for developing a baby’s motor skills.2 In the earliest stages, your baby will love the look of the bright colors and pictures these blocks offer.
+Then, they will begin banging the blocks together using their hands, and finally, they will use the blocks to build structures like a tower.
+These blocks have a bonus feature — they squeak when they are squeezed!
 These blocks will be loved for years!

 Merriam-Webster’s 150 First Words: This book is a fun and interactive way to teach your baby their first words.
-With 150 words and short phrases, this book is an excellent addition to the bookshelf and to incorporate into your daily routine with your little one.
+With 150 words and short phrases, this book is an excellent addition to the bookshelf.
+You can incorporate it into your daily routine with your little one.

-Britannica’s Baby Encyclopedia: This board book covers topics from Earth to animals, plants, and more!
-There are beautiful illustrations that your little one will love to look at, along with sound words to make it a fun reading-aloud experience.
+Britannica’s Baby Encyclopedia: This board book covers many topics, including Earth, animals, plants, music, numbers, food, and more!
+There are beautiful illustrations that your little one will love to look at.
+In addition, there are sound words to make it a fun reading-aloud experience.

 2